 Some states do protect medical marijuana users through anti-discrimination laws or reasonable accommodations addressed at employers.
 The courts have clarified that a medical marijuana patient may still be protected under the ADA (Americans with Disabilities Act), if he or she has another condition that meets the ADA’s definition of a disability.

-Specific laws may also include discourse that prohibits employers from discriminating against applicants or employees, based on their use of medical marijuana for a particular disability.
+Specific laws may also include discourse that prohibits employers from discriminating against employees or applicants, based on their use of medical marijuana for a particular disability.

 Due to grey areas of the law, you may have to evaluate prospective jobs to see if your MMJ needs conflict with company policy or the job’s responsibilities.
 Furthermore, if MMJ services are needed and you are currently employed, it is recommended to consult with your boss or human resource department to address any concerns.